Eddie Aikau: Popular culture

 In the 1980s, bumper stickers and T-shirts with the phrase "Eddie Would Go" spread around the Hawaiian Islands and to the rest of the world.
 According to maritime historian Mac Simpson, "Aikau was a legend on the North Shore, pulling people out of waves that no one else would dare to.
 That's where the saying came from – Eddie would go, when no one else would or could.
 Only Eddie dared."

 The phrase originated during the first Eddie contest.
 The waves were huge and the conditions were extremely dangerous.
 While the contest organizers were discussing whether to put it on, Mark Foo looked at the conditions and said "Eddie would go."
-The phrase stuck and then Eddie went.
+The phrase stuck.

 Another variation of the aforementioned popular phrase is "Eddie wouldn't tow."
 This phrase is in reference to the method of big wave surfing in which one surfer must accelerate another surfer (the former on a jet ski, the latter towed on a surfboard) to the speed of a large, fast wave.
 It is also partially in response to the controversy over the "unnaturalness" of tow-in surfing; many surfers feel that being towed in to a wave, as opposed to paddling, is against the spirit of the sport.

 Other variations of the phrase include "Eddie would throw" (in support of the University of Hawaii's passing attack by Colt Brennan and Timmy Chang under head coach June Jones), "Eddie wouldn't crow" (in opposition to boastful and egotistical surfers), and "Eddie would hoe" (in support of Native Hawaiian agricultural outreach programs).
-Another variation used recently during the 2008 election campaign for Honolulu rail transit was the slogan, "Eddie would ride."
+Another variation used recently during the 2008 election campaign for Skyline was the slogan, "Eddie would ride."